CurateND is the institutional repository for the University of Notre Dame.

 What does preservation mean?
 Can anyone edit the documents I deposit?

-Preservation means we are concerned about keeping your files intact, now and tomorrow.
+Preservation means we are concerned about keeping your files intact both today and tomorrow.

-We also pay attention to obsolete file formats (e.g. WordStar), and try to translate your files into more modern formats.
-Additionally, we never edit your content.
-And files are never deleted; new versions are stored alongside the old ones (with some exceptions).
+We also pay attention to obsolete file formats (e.g. WordStar), and try to migrate your files into more modern formats.

 What is the process for digitizing collections from departments?